How to do Mobile App Localisation to Increase its Conversion Rate by 200%

 We have also added a giveaway, by the end of the article for making it a little more easier to get rich and famous with your app.

-But first, let’s start by looking at some brands that implemented localization strategies and saw a huge jump in their revenue and resonance graph.
+But first, let’s start by looking at some brands that implemented mobile app localization strategies and saw a huge jump in their revenue and resonance graph.

 Some of the most well known and most used apps of the world have become what they are today because of their to the point Localization strategies.
 Applications like Facebook, Twitter, Pokémon Go, Clash of Clans, Replay, and Weather Channel, amongst others are just a few examples of what simply preparing your app to be understood and used by people other than Native English Users can to your brand name.